gh640/SublimePypiPackageInfo/README.md

 ![capture](https://raw.githubusercontent.com/gh640/SublimePypiPackageInfo/master/assets/capture.gif)

-Hover the cursor on a package name in your `Pipfile` and the package information is fetched and shown in a popup window.
+Hover the cursor on a package name in your `pyproject.toml`/`Pipfile` and the package information is fetched and shown in a popup window.

-Currently only `Pipfile` files are supported and no other formats like `requirements.txt` are supported.
+Currently only `pyproject.toml`/`Pipfile` files are supported and no other formats like `requirements.txt` are supported.

 ### Clearing local cache